ERBringHorvath/SeqForge/README.md

     Elijah R. Bring Horvath, PhD (https://github.com/ERBringHorvath)

 **License:** <br />
-    This script is shared under MIT License, which allows for modification and redistribution with attribution.
+    This program is shared under MIT License, which allows for modification and redistribution with attribution.

 ## Install NCBI BLAST+